- 🥇

-Want to understand prediction markets without jumping straight into one platform, one event, or one trading app?
+Want to understand prediction markets before picking a platform, event, or trading app?

 Prediction markets are markets where people trade contracts on future outcomes.
 In crypto, they often use on-chain settlement, stablecoins like USDC, and wallets instead of bank-funded brokerage accounts.
 The core idea is simple: prices act like crowd-estimated probabilities.

-This guide is the category hub for Coinrithm's prediction-markets content.
-It explains what prediction markets are, how they work, why crypto matters here, what risks beginners miss, and where to go next depending on whether you want to learn, compare platforms, or start researching live markets.
+This guide is the category hub for CoinRithm's prediction-markets content.
+It explains what prediction markets are, how they work, why crypto matters here, what risks beginners miss, and where to go next depending on whether you want to learn, compare platforms, or research live markets.

 TL;DR